Trung28899/NodeJS-ExpressJS/README.txt

             +, Adonis.js, Koa, Sails.js, etc...
         => Express is the most popular.
         Big Pros of Express: Very flexible

+    2. Middleware:
+        - Middleware means that an incoming request is automatically handled through a bunch of function by ExpressJS
+        - Using Middleware, you can handle request in different pieces of code and don't have to put all the hanling in same function.

+        => Middleware is the core concept of Express

+        - See part 2 in III to understand how Middleware works in code

 III.
 Module Notes:
+    1. Setting up express:
+        - 2nd Commit
+        - Install express:
+            $ npm install --save express
+        - Set up code: app.js

+    2. Middleware:
+        - Middleware Demonstration:
+            +, See 3rd Commit for code and full explanation

 IV.
 Other Notes: